-If you love art, you will easily see why the Musée d’Orsay is thought to be one of the best museums in Paris.
+If you love art, you will enjoy this museum.
 First of all, the building is impressive.
 It’s a former train station – Gare d’Orsay, which was built for the universal expo – that was then renovated to house the art collection.
 Inside, you will see pieces of the best impressionist and post-impressionist artists in the world, such as Monet, Manet, Renoir, Van Gogh and many more.

 Make sure to check the website for special exhibits too – they usually don’t have an additional fee, but you may want to schedule your visit in order to see them.

 This is a wide museum and it will take you a while to visit.
 You can get an audioguide once you get there, or else opt for a guided tour.
-The following are the best tickets and tour options:
+The following are the best options:

 - Musée d’Orsay ticket – it costs just as much as on the official site, but with none of the hassle.

 - Musée d’Orsay guided tour – an excellent option if you’d rather have someone taking you around and sharing all the secrets about this museum.

 - Guided visit for families and children – a great option if you are traveling with small ones.

 The museum is open from Tuesday to Sunday from 9:30 am to 6:00 pm.
 It closes at 9:45 pm on Thurdsays.
 Tickets cost €16 and must be booked in advance along with a timed entry.